 If you’re going to tailor your emails to each recipient, you need to know the right things about them.
-If you’re collecting emails via a signup form, that’s the best place to obtain the information you need.
+Collecting emails via a signup form is the best place to obtain the information you need.

-If you’re working with cold contacts, like a purchased list, you’ll have less information to work with.
-So you’ll have to make the most out of it.
-We’ll show you how to do that in just a bit.
+If you’re working with cold contacts, like a purchased list, you’ll have less information to work with so, you’ll have to make the most out of it.

 Useful pieces of information to obtain are: